8.1. Strategies to scale computationally: bigger data¶

 new/unseen targets classes.
 In this case you have to pass all the possible

 partial_fit call using the

-Another aspect to consider when choosing a proper algorithm is that all of them
+Another aspect to consider when choosing a proper algorithm is that not all of

 Perceptron is still sensitive to badly labeled examples even after many

 robust to this kind of artifacts.
 Conversely, the latter also tend to give less

 importance to remarkably different, yet properly labeled examples when they

 come late in the stream as their learning rate decreases over time.

 Finally, we have a full-fledged example of Out-of-core classification of text documents.
 It is aimed at providing a starting point for people wanting to build out-of-core learning systems and demonstrates most of the notions discussed above.